Birkbeck, University of London has opted into the TEF and received a Silver award.

 Access to Higher Education Diploma with a minimum of 15 credits achieved at Merit or Distinction in a science-based subject.

-Students who successfully complete Birkbeck's Certificate of Higher Education in Earth History and Palaeontology, Forensic Geology, Geology, Mineralogy and Volcanology or Planetary Geology, will be considered for a place on the BSc, with the possibility of exemption from the first-year modules.
+Students who successfully complete Birkbeck's Certificate of Higher Education in Earth History and Palaeontology, Forensic Geology, Geology or Mineralogy and Volcanology will be considered for a place on the BSc, with the possibility of exemption from the first-year modules.

 Additional entry requirements